l-koehler/FF-converter/README.md

 If this does not work, delete the cache (Preferences -> Delete Cache).

 #### Troubleshooting (Linux)
-On some distros (externally managed environments, Arch, Debian),
+On some distros ("externally managed environments", like Arch and Debian),
 `pip` will not work.
 In this case, you should use `pipx`.

 ```sh